10. Women and Reconstruction

 One of the first things that women sought after being freed was to reunite, if possible, with their families.
 These hopes are reflected often in the letters of the Freedmen’s Bureau.
 In November 1866, Mary Robinson of Winchester, Virginia visited the local Freedmen’s Bureau office to inquire about her two sons, George and Shirley, 16 and 11 years old, both of whom were sold in Richmond in 1862.
 Mary asked that an advertisement be placed in a local Richmond paper with “the largest southern circulation” for any word of her children.
 African American newspapers assisted with this effort for years after emancipation, which must have been a daunting task.
 These women, as chattel with no rights to their own children, are left with relying on strangers, extended family, newspapers, and word of mouth to find their families.
 Trying to communicate with displaced family members must have also limited the women’s opportunity to travel to find shelter and work.
 If a woman moved, she would jeopardize her chances of a loved one being able to find her.
 Her reluctance to move contributed to the false idea that African American women refused to migrate to find work and were lazy and insubordinate.

-White Women Reformers: Kay Ann Taylor wrote a great scholarly article about two black women who became educators during this period.
+Kay Ann Taylor wrote a great scholarly article about two black women who became educators during this period.
 She said, “The status of all women during this time was embedded in oppression.
 Black women lived in greater oppression than White women, thus making it more difficult for Black women to secure sponsorship to participate in the education of the freedpeople.
 Within this context, the accomplishments and self-determination of Peake and Forten during this time become more significant and compelling.”

 Mary Ames was a northern white woman who traveled to the south to help educate formerly enslaved people, specifically children.
 She wrote in her diary, “The school was in a building once used as a biller room, which accommodated a large number of peoples.
 We often had 120, and word went forth that supplies had come, the number increased.
 Indeed, it was so crowded that we told the men and women they must stay away to leave space for the children, as we considered teaching them more important…”

 Frances Butler Leigh was one of the women who spoke out against Reconstruction.
 She was a white woman from the South who opposed the Federal Government’s Reconstruction policies, especially when the Radical Republicans imposed military governments in Southern states, forcing the Southern states to rewrite and reformed their Constitutions if they wanted the military forces to leave.
 Leigh wrote about her frustrations with the new government structure in a letter, “We are, I am afraid, going to have terrible trouble by-and-by with the Negroes, and I see nothing but gloomy prospects for us ahead.
 The unlimited power the war has put into the hands of the present government at Washington seems to have turned the heads of the party now in office, and they don’t know where to stop.
-The whole south is settled and quiet, and the people to ruined and crushed to do anything against the government, even if they felt so inclined, and all are returning to their former peaceful pursuits, trying to rebuild their fortunes and thinking of nothing else.
+The whole south is settled and quiet, and the people too ruined and crushed to do anything against the government, even if they felt so inclined, and all are returning to their former peaceful pursuits, trying to rebuild their fortunes and thinking of nothing else.
 Yet the treatment we receive from the government becomes more and more severe every day the last acting to divide the south and to five military districts putting each under the command of the United States general, doing away with civil courts and law.”

 Belle Kearney however focused on how she perceived the freeing of her fathers slaves.
-Kearney, who was the daughter of a white slave owner observed the practicality of Reconstruction first hand.
+Kearney, who was the daughter of a white slaveowner observed the practicality of Reconstruction first hand.
 She wrote, ”As soon as father was physically strong enough to perform the trying duty, he went to the negro quarters on his plantation, assembled his slaves, and announced to them that they were free.
 There was no wild shout of joy or other demonstration of gladness.
 The deepest gloom prevailed in their ranks and an expression of mournful bewilderment settled upon their dusky faces.
 They did not understand that strange, sweet word—freedom.
 Poor things!...
 They were stunned.
 What were they to do?
 Where would they go?
 What would become of them?
 Who would feed and clothe them, and care for them in sickness, when they went out from the “marster” free?”

 Mary Ames was a northern white woman who traveled to the south to help educate formerly enslaved people, specifically children.
 She wrote in her diary, “The school was in a building once used as a biller room, which accommodated a large number of peoples.
 We often had 120, and word went forth that supplies had come, the number increased.
 Indeed, it was so crowded that we told the men and women they must stay away to leave space for the children, as we considered teaching them more important…”

 Frances Butler Leigh was one of the women who spoke out against Reconstruction.
 She was a white woman from the South who opposed the Federal Government’s Reconstruction policies, especially when the Radical Republicans imposed military governments in Southern states, forcing the Southern states to rewrite and reformed their Constitutions if they wanted the military forces to leave.
 Leigh wrote about her frustrations with the new government structure in a letter, “We are, I am afraid, going to have terrible trouble by-and-by with the Negroes, and I see nothing but gloomy prospects for us ahead.
 The unlimited power the war has put into the hands of the present government at Washington seems to have turned the heads of the party now in office, and they don’t know where to stop.
-The whole south is settled and quiet, and the people to ruined and crushed to do anything against the government, even if they felt so inclined, and all are returning to their former peaceful pursuits, trying to rebuild their fortunes and thinking of nothing else.
+The whole south is settled and quiet, and the people too ruined and crushed to do anything against the government, even if they felt so inclined, and all are returning to their former peaceful pursuits, trying to rebuild their fortunes and thinking of nothing else.
 Yet the treatment we receive from the government becomes more and more severe every day the last acting to divide the south and to five military districts putting each under the command of the United States general, doing away with civil courts and law.”

 Belle Kearney however focused on how she perceived the freeing of her fathers slaves.
-Kearney, who was the daughter of a white slave owner observed the practicality of Reconstruction first hand.
+Kearney, who was the daughter of a white slaveowner observed the practicality of Reconstruction first hand.
 She wrote, ”As soon as father was physically strong enough to perform the trying duty, he went to the negro quarters on his plantation, assembled his slaves, and announced to them that they were free.
 There was no wild shout of joy or other demonstration of gladness.
 The deepest gloom prevailed in their ranks and an expression of mournful bewilderment settled upon their dusky faces.
 They did not understand that strange, sweet word—freedom.
 Poor things!...
 They were stunned.
 What were they to do?
 Where would they go?
 What would become of them?
 Who would feed and clothe them, and care for them in sickness, when they went out from the “marster” free?”

 From 1865 to 1890, Ladies Memorial Associations created memorials throughout the South to honor the soldiers who served the Confederacy in the war.
 At the end of the 19th century, these groups joined together to create a national organization known first as the National Association of the Daughters of the Confederacy.
-The name changed to United Daughters of the Confederacy shortly afterit was established due to the original name being a bit of a handful to say or write.
-The original mission statement forthe UDC asserted that it had been formed to "tell of the glorious fight against the greatest odds a nation ever faced, that their hallowed memory should never die."
+The name changed to United Daughters of the Confederacy shortly after it was established due to the original name being a bit of a handful to say or write.
+The original mission statement for the UDC asserted that it had been formed to "tell of the glorious fight against the greatest odds a nation ever faced, that their hallowed memory should never die."
 Southern women truly found their place in helping keep the memory alive of the Confederacy and those who they lost.
 Just as Northern and Southern women began finding their place in society after the war, so did the newly freedwomen.

 The Freedwomen were eager to test their freedom and had clear ideas of what being free really meant.
 One unnamed freewoman wrote, “One time some Yankee soldiers stopped and started talking to me—they asked me what my name was.
 I say Liza, and they say, “Do anybody ever call you [the n-word]?”
 And I say, “Yes Sir.”
 He say, “Next time anybody call you [that] you tell ’em dat you is a Negro and your name is Miss Liza.”
 The more I thought of that the more I liked it and I made up my mind to do jest what he told me to. . . .
 One evening I was minding the calves and old Master come along.
 He say, “What you doin’ [n-word]?”
 I say real pert like, “I’se a Negro and I’m Miss Liza Mixon.”
 Old Master sho’ was surprised and he picks up a switch and starts at me.
 Law, but I was skeered! . . .
 I jest said dat to de wrong person.”

 From 1865 to 1890, Ladies Memorial Associations created memorials throughout the South to honor the soldiers who served the Confederacy in the war.
 At the end of the 19th century, these groups joined together to create a national organization known first as the National Association of the Daughters of the Confederacy.
-The name changed to United Daughters of the Confederacy shortly afterit was established due to the original name being a bit of a handful to say or write.
-The original mission statement forthe UDC asserted that it had been formed to "tell of the glorious fight against the greatest odds a nation ever faced, that their hallowed memory should never die."
+The name changed to United Daughters of the Confederacy shortly after it was established due to the original name being a bit of a handful to say or write.
+The original mission statement for the UDC asserted that it had been formed to "tell of the glorious fight against the greatest odds a nation ever faced, that their hallowed memory should never die."
 Southern women truly found their place in helping keep the memory alive of the Confederacy and those who they lost.
 Just as Northern and Southern women began finding their place in society after the war, so did the newly freedwomen.

 The Freedwomen were eager to test their freedom and had clear ideas of what being free really meant.
 One unnamed freewoman wrote, “One time some Yankee soldiers stopped and started talking to me—they asked me what my name was.
 I say Liza, and they say, “Do anybody ever call you [the n-word]?”
 And I say, “Yes Sir.”
 He say, “Next time anybody call you [that] you tell ’em dat you is a Negro and your name is Miss Liza.”
 The more I thought of that the more I liked it and I made up my mind to do jest what he told me to. . . .
 One evening I was minding the calves and old Master come along.
 He say, “What you doin’ [n-word]?”
 I say real pert like, “I’se a Negro and I’m Miss Liza Mixon.”
 Old Master sho’ was surprised and he picks up a switch and starts at me.
 Law, but I was skeered! . . .
 I jest said dat to de wrong person.”